HumanCellAtlas/data-store/Readme.md

 # Using Fusillade as a Service

-When Fusillade is first deployed two roles are created.
-The first role is `admin` and is assigned to the users created from the csv of emails found in `FUS_ADMIN_EMAILS`.
-The second role is `default_user` this role is assigned to all other users created using the login API.
-The policies assigned to these roles can be customized prior to deployment.
-Afterwards all modifications to users, roles, groups, and policies must be made using the fusillade API.
+The following are created on deployment:
+* `/role/fusillade_admin` - contains a policy based on `default_admin_role.json`
+* `/role/default_user` - contains a policy based on `default_user_role.json`
+* `/user/{FUS_ADMIN_EMAILS}` - a user for each admin in `FUS_ADMIN_EMAILS` with `/role/fusillade_admin` attached.
+* `/user/public` -  a user for evaluating policies without an authenticated principle.
+Attach policies to this role to limit what unauthenticated user can do.
+* `/group/user_default` - a group assigned to all users upon creation.
+It has the `/role/default_user` attached.
+Add new roles to this group to apply that role to all users.

+All of these resources can be modified using the fusillade API after deployment.

 ## Adding Users to Roles
 New admins can be assigned using the fusillade API and assigning the role of admin to a user.

 # Using Fusillade as a library